sudoTJ/erp-predictor/README.md

 - 50% confidence = Could go either way, monitor closely
 - Predictions get less confident the further into the future they go

-**5. 💡 Smart Recommendations**
+**5. 💡 AI-Powered Smart Recommendations**
-- The system doesn't just predict, it gives advice:
+- The system uses DGPT AI to generate contextual business advice:
 - "Order 50 more laptops by Friday to avoid stockout"
 - "Reduce marketing spend by $10K this month to stay on budget"
 - "Start interviewing developers now for Q2 hiring"
+- Enhanced with real-time AI analysis for nuanced, actionable insights

 ### Real Example in Action